-For example, notice that the words if and then are used in this portion of the Support interface, where the administrator creates a condition for end users.
+For example, notice that the words if and then are used in the interface where the admin creates a condition for end users.

 The same thing happens with conditions for agents.
 If-then statements are always part of creating conditions.

 It's important to note that Required is different depending on whether the condition is for an end user or an agent (see the screenshots above).
-For more information about these differences, see Making conditional ticket fields required (Professional add-on and Enterprise).
+For more information about these differences, see Making conditional ticket fields required.

 This table explains the parts of a conditional statement in more detail.

 When filling out this field